FAIR Fine Art Checklist

 Photography Minilab Reprint vs Darkroom Print Checklist

-A photography minilab reprint vs darkroom print checklist helps buyers photograph commercial-lab clues, backprint patterns, paper surface, and supporting paperwork before a FAIR specialist compares whether the print in hand is more consistent with a later minilab output or a traditional darkroom print.
+A photography minilab reprint vs darkroom print checklist helps you document backprints, paper surface, lab paperwork, and object-level clues before a FAIR specialist compares the print in hand.

 Photography Minilab Reprint vs Darkroom Print Checklist - FAIR online appraisal guide illustration